turingschool/backend-curriculum-site/module2/lessons/grouping_and_aggregating.md

 ```

 Remember, we can only group on columns that are part of our `select` statement.
 Since we select `artists.id`, `artists.name`, and `songs.length`, we can't group on `artist_id` even though the `artist_id` is the same as `artists.id`.

+## Practice Problems

+Test your understanding by writing queries for the following in ActiveRecord:

+1. What is the length of the longest song?
+1. What is the length of each artist's longest song?
+1. What is the name of the artist with the longest song?
+1. What is the average length of each artists' songs?
+1. What is the name of the artist with longest average length of song?
+1. What are the names of the three artists with the least amount of total plays for all of their songs?

+**Extra Spicy Problem**

+1. Write a query to return each artist's name and a comma separated list of all their songs, for example "Talking Heads" would have "This must be the Place, Heaven"

 ## Checks for Understanding